AE Aurigae: Description

-AE Aurigae is a blue O-type main sequence dwarf with a mean apparent magnitude of +6.0.
+AE Aurigae is a blue O-type main sequence star with a mean apparent magnitude of +6.0, making it faintly visible to the naked eye under very good observing conditions.
+It was discovered to be a variable star by Daniel Walter Morehouse, in 1923, and received its variable star designation in 1924.
 It is classified as an Orion type variable star and its brightness varies irregularly between magnitudes +5.78 and +6.08.
 It is approximately 1,300 light-years from Earth.

-AE Aur is a runaway star that might have been ejected during a collision of two binary star groups.
+It is a runaway star that might have been ejected during a collision of two binary star groups.
 This collision, which also is credited with ejecting Mu Columbae and possibly 53 Arietis, has been traced to the Trapezium cluster in the Orion Nebula two million years ago.
 The binary Iota Orionis may have been the other half of this collision.

 AE Aur is seen to light up the Flaming Star nebula, but it was not formed within it.
 Instead it is passing through the nebula at high speed and producing a violent bow shock and high energy electromagnetic radiation.

 Companions

-Possibly due to its runaway star nature, AE Aurigae has no physical companion stars, although some nearby stars have been erroneously identified as ones.
-A theoretical companion 1000 AU (0.016 light-years) away from AE Aurigae would have an angular separation of less than 2.5 arcseconds and would probably be lost in the star's glare.
+Two candidate companion stars have been detected at angular distances of 8.4″ and 0.35″, respectively, but these are thought to be unrelated, optical companions.
+A new potential companion was discovered using the CHARA array in 2023.
+In December 2017, it had an angular separation from AE Aurigae of 6.85 mas, and in September 2018 it had an angular separation of 1.74 mas.